- If the Logitech Unifying receiver is not working, it indicates outdated drivers or missing files.

 - Now, find HID-compliant mouse and disable it by right-clicking on it and choosing the Disable option.

 - Once you have downloaded it, right-click on it and then run it as administrator.

 - Then, install the Logitech Unifying Receiver software, and start is as administrator.

-- Go to Device Manager and find all MotioninJoy devices, right-click on them one by one and Uninstall them.
+- Go to Device Manager and find all MotioninJoy devices.

 - Now, select Delete the driver software for this device option and click on Uninstall.

 - Type regedit in the search box and hit Enter.

 - Go to the menu bar and choose Edit, then Find.

 - Type DS3 in the search box that appears.